chrisdreid/splinaltap/README.md

 SplinalTap follows these consistent principles across all commands:

 1. **Default Behavior**: Sampling/evaluation is the default behavior (no command needed)
-2. **Normalized 0-1 Range**: By default, all keyframe positions and sample points use a normalized 0-1 range for better precision
+2. **Normalized 0-1 Range**: By default, all keyframe positions and sample points use a normalized 0-1 range for better numerical precision
 3. **Keyframe Syntax**: Use `position:value@method{parameters}` format for direct keyframe definition
 4. **Consistent Parameter Names**:
-   - Always use `--samples` for specifying sample points (never alternatives like `--points`)
+   - Use `--samples` for specifying sample points
-   - Always use `--methods` (plural) for interpolation methods (never singular `--method`)
+   - Use `--methods` for interpolation methods specification
 5. **Channel-Specific Syntax**: Use `@channel:method` syntax for per-channel interpolation
 6. **Direct Keyframe Specification**: Define keyframes directly with `--keyframes` without requiring JSON files